Guide - Rope Bondage

 Rope Treating / Conditioning

-Is what you’re paying for when you buy nice bondage rope that has natural fibers (jute/hemp etc…).
+It is what you’re paying for when you buy nice bondage rope that has natural fibers (jute/hemp etc…).
 Treatments vary, but involve being washed, air dried with tension applied (very important), apply natural oils etc… Some may scorch off the stray hairs with a torch.
 You will hear this process as being “conditioned or treated”.
 If possible, find ropes that explain their treatment to you.
 Etsy is a good place to look to for, because a lot of sellers explaining their process.

-Within bondage sometimes things happen, your bottom may have a panic attack, even worse your bottom might feel light headed, or pass out.
+Doing any suspension as a beginner is simply unsafe and do not do it!
+This guide will not cover this, you will need to find that education elsewhere as you grow more.
+An important rule in rope bondage is to AVOID creating knots that self tighten, these create the most problematic issues for new and experienced riggers.
+Ideally, all bondage should use rope knots/frictions that are set at a desired level by the rigger and can be controlled.
+Many knots are self tightening, such as those in the sailing community, so be cautious where you source your rope guides from when starting out!
+Within bondage sometimes things happen, your bottom may have a panic attack, even worse your bottom might feel light-headed, or pass out.
 All of these are significant concerns, and you need a way to quickly undo any restraints.
 It’s mandatory to get “Paramedic Shears” or “EMT Shears” or “Trauma Shear” (they are the same).
 These will allow you to quickly cut rope without the concern of using sharp scissors that could injure someone further.
 You do not want to be using sharp scissors if your bottom is having a panic attack.
 I recommend testing them on your rope and making sure they are up to the quality and can cut it before putting them in an accessible spot near your scene (or on yourself).
 Please do not use them for anything else (like cutting paper, hair, plastic containers etc..) you want the pair to be generally unused, so they stay as sharp as possible for when they are needed.
 Consider buying multiple pairs, they are quite cheap.

 Nerves (Being Safe Part Two)